What Are Pulmonary Function Tests?

-To diagnose asthma, your doctor will review your asthma symptoms, your medical and family history, and perform lung function tests (also called pulmonary function tests) for asthma.
+To diagnose asthma, your doctor will review your symptoms, your medical and family history, and may do lung function tests (also called pulmonary function tests).
 Your doctor will be interested in any breathing problems you might have had, as well as a family history of asthma or other lung conditions, allergies, or a skin disease called eczema.
-It is important that you describe your symptoms of asthma in detail (coughing, wheezing, shortness of breath, chest tightness), including when and how often these symptoms occur.
+It is important that you describe your symptoms of asthma in detail (coughing, wheezing, shortness of breath, chest tightness), including when and how often they happen.

-Your doctor will also perform a physical exam and listen to your heart and lungs.
+Your doctor will also give you a physical exam and listen to your heart and lungs.

-Along with the pulmonary function tests for asthma, your doctor might perform allergy tests, blood tests, and chest and sinus X-rays.
-All of these tests help your doctor determine if asthma is indeed present and if there are other conditions affecting it.
+Along with pulmonary function tests for asthma, your doctor might do allergy tests, blood tests, and chest and sinus X-rays.
+They might refer you to a pulmonologist, a lung specialist, to further test for asthma and other conditions that might be affecting it.

 What Are the Different Lung Function Tests for Asthma?

-Spirometry: This pulmonary function test for asthma is a simple breathing test that measures how much air you can blow out of your lungs and how quickly.
-It is often used to determine the amount of airway obstruction you have.
-Spirometry can be done before and after you inhale a short-acting medication called a bronchodilator, such as albuterol.
-The bronchodilator causes your airways to expand, allowing for air to pass through freely.
-This test might also be done at future doctor visits to check your progress and to help your doctor determine if and how to adjust your treatment plan.
+- Spirometry: This simple breathing test measures how much air you can breathe in and how quickly you can blow it back out.
+It shows the amount of airway obstruction you have.
+You’ll take a deep breath and exhale into a hose attached to a device called a spirometer.
+It records how much air you blow out (FVC, or forced vital capacity) and how quickly you do it (FEV, or forced expiratory volume).
+You can do spirometry before and after you inhale a short-acting medication called a bronchodilator, like albuterol.
+The bronchodilator makes your airways expand, which lets air pass through freely.
+This test can also help the doctor check your progress and decide if and how to change your treatment plan.

-Methacholine challenge test: This lung function test for asthma is more commonly used in adults than in children.
-It might be performed if your symptoms and screening spirometry do not clearly or convincingly establish a diagnosis of asthma.
-Methacholine is an agent that, when inhaled, causes the airways to spasm (contract involuntarily) and narrow if asthma is present.
-During this test, you inhale increasing amounts of methacholine aerosol mist before and after spirometry.
-The methacholine test is considered positive, meaning asthma is present, if the lung function drops by at least 20%.
-A bronchodilator is always given at the end of the test to reverse the effects of the methacholine.
+- Methacholine challenge test: This test is more commonly used for adults than children.
+You might get it if your symptoms and screening spirometry don’t clearly show a diagnosis of asthma.
+When you have asthma and inhale methacholine, your airways spasm (contract as a reflex) and narrow.
+During this test, you inhale more methacholine mist before and after spirometry.
+If your lung function drops by at least 20%, you have asthma.
+The doctor will give you medicine at the end of the test to reverse the effects of the methacholine.

 How Do I Prepare for a Lung Function Test?

-Ask your doctor if there is anything you need to do to prepare for spirometry if you're having lung function tests done.
+Before your appointment, ask your doctor if there’s anything you need to do to prepare for spirometry.

-Before taking a methacholine challenge test, be sure to tell your doctor if you have recently had a viral infection, such as a cold, or any shots or immunizations, since these might affect the test results.
+Before taking a methacholine challenge test, let your doctor know if you recently had a viral infection, such as a cold, or any shots or immunizations, since these might affect the test results.

 Can I Use Asthma Drugs Before a Lung Function Test?

 Be prepared to adjust your asthma drugs.
-Some asthma medications can affect the test results.
-Different medications must be stopped at different intervals.
-For example, short-acting inhaled bronchodilators like Ventolin and Proventil should be stopped eight hours before testing, but long-acting inhaled bronchodilators cannot be taken for 48 hours.
-Your doctor will tell you how long before testing you should discontinue any drugs you are taking.
-Don't stop taking any of your asthma medications without first talking to your doctor.
+Some medications can affect the test results.
+You’ll need to stop different medications at different times.
+For example, you can take a short-acting inhaled bronchodilator like albuterol up to 8 hours before the test.
+But you should avoid long-acting inhaled bronchodilators for 48 hours before the test.
+Your doctor will tell you when to stop taking medication.
+Don't stop taking anything without talking to them first.